edemastes/comp-electronic-media/README.md

 - Weekly attendance and assignment presentation makes up 50% of final grade.
 - There will be a final project that will need to be presented at the MST concert in May, either May 7th or 8th.
 - Finally, you will need to attend and help tech concerts throughout the semester.
-  - You will need to attend either Jan.
-31, March 24, or May 6th concert at middday.
-You will be required to attend and tech May 7th and 8th at 7pm.
+- You will need to attend either a music at midday concert (<a href ="https://tulane.campuslabs.com/engage/event/9731344">schedule here</a>) or one on March 24 or May 6th (more info to come).
+To get credit, please send a photo with the program at the concert to the email at the top of this page.
+- <b>You will be required to attend and tech May 7th and 8th at 7pm.</b>
-- <a href = "https://edemastes.github.io/comp-electronic-media/syllabus-draft.pdf"> Course description, grading, etc. </a> <br><br>
+- <a href = "https://edemastes.github.io/comp-electronic-media/syllabus-draft.pdf"> Syllabus, course description, grading, etc. </a> <br><br>
 - Jan.
 15 (Week 1): Scheduling, etc.
 - Jan.
 22 (Week 2): No assignment due <br>
+  DAW basics.
 Find or record a sample or a few samples and put into your DAW of choice, Due Jan.
 29 <br>
-  Be ready to share your project and a track or piece of sound art you found interesting.
 - Jan.
 29 (Week 3): Assignment 1 due.
-30s-1m sample and effects<br>
+30s-1m non-musical sample and effects<br>
-  Intro to effects and MIDI, Due Feb 5th.
+  Intro to effects and MIDI.
 - Feb.
 5 & 12 (Week 4 & 5): Assignment 2 due.
-30s-1m sample, effects, MIDI <br>
+30s-1m sample, effects, MIDI, plugins <br>
   Add to your MIDI piece and bring in TWO short pieces for Feb.
 19, no class for Lundi Gras<br>
-Add some MIDI, melody/harmony to your track, or start a new track.
+  Add some MIDI to your track, or start a new track.
 Try to have at least 3-4 stems for each track.
 Make 2 versions with some variations.
 - Feb.
 19 (Week 6): Assignment 3 & 4  due.
 TWO short MIDI pieces to present are due. <br>
   MIDI continued.
-Pop & jazz harmony quick tips
+Pop & jazz harmony quick tips and listening examples
 - Feb.
 26 (Week 7): Assignment 5 due.
-Harmony / musique concrete (section 1 / 2) <br>
-  Foley and sound fx.
-Recording your surroundings
+Add some harmony to your track.
+Consider trying phrases beyond 4-bar loops<br>
+  Harmony review.
+Forms and structure in pop, jazz, electronic, and experimental music
 - March 4 (Week 8): Assignment 6.
+Add some structure to your harmonic progressions.
 Now needs to be 1m-2m in length <br>
-  Synthesis and synth VSTs
+  Intro to synthesis and synth VSTs
-- March 11 (Week 9): Convolution reverb activity
+- March 11 (Week 9): Assignment 7.
+Using synths and synth VSTs. <br>
+  Historical electronic music & musique concrete
-- March 18 (Week 10): Microphones and studio techniques
+- March 18 (Week 10): Assignment 8.
+Musique concrete <br>
+  Experimental electronic music today, composing with non-traditional structures, forms, and textures (noise, IDM, new computer music)
 - March 25 (Week 11): Spring break
+- April 1 (Week 12): Harmony II, extensions, suspension, and polychords
+- April 8 (Week 13): Microphones and studio techniques
-- April 1 (Week 12): Mixing and mastering, history and tips <br><br>
+- April 15 (Week 14): Mixing and mastering, history and tips
+- April 22 (Week 15):
+- April 29 (Week 16): <br><br>

 Exporting audio in Ableton:
 - <a href ="https://edemastes.github.io/comp-electronic-media/export-audio/screen1.png"> Step 1 </a>